 The approach we took was to map roles to people, rather than the other way round.
 If we were going through this again, I would recommend mapping people to roles and drive a change in ways of working, rather than focus on what turned out to be a mere change in role title in some cases.

 Establishing communities of practice at Highways England would also have helped to bed in the change.

-Capability assessment at the Government Digital Service
+Capability assessment at the Cabinet Office

 By XXX

 Background